Ian-Costa18/HCI-Password-Program/readme.md

 # Ian's Password Program
-## For CYB3038: HCI/Usable Security
+## For my HCI/Usable Security class

+For anyone currently taking this class at my university, please do not copy this project and claim it as your own.
+Trust me, I know the professors and they will find this.

 ## Installation Guide:
 * Install Python 3